 Fortunately, this can be prevented by applying a protective spray, in April or May, that stops the beetles from destroying your tree.

-If you decide not to apply a protective spray and your tree becomes infested your local arborist will not be able to save your tree.
-This is because there is currently no remedial sprays that defend against a tree already infested by IPS beetles or ash borers.
+If you decide not to apply a protective spray, and your tree becomes infested, your local arborist will likely be unable to save your tree.
+There are currently no remedial sprays that defend a tree already infested by IPS beetles or ash borers.

-Having preventive work done will preserve your tree and tree preservation is a good idea for at least five reasons.
+Having preventive work done to preserve your tree is a good idea for many reasons: